chrthomsen/pygrametl/docs/examples/dimensions.rst

 checks if a product already exists, and if it does, updates the price if the old and new values differ.
-As a type 1 slowly changing dimension does store the history of the changes only the value of the last row to be inserted will be stored, so the rows most bu loaded in chronological order.
+As a type 1 slowly changing dimension does store the history of the changes only the value of the last row to be inserted will be stored, so the rows most be loaded in chronological order.
 If the history of the changes must be stored a type 2 slowly changing dimension should be created, and :class:`.SlowlyChangingDimension` should be used instead of :class:`.TypeOneSlowlyChangingDimension`.